tech-squares/squaresdb/docs/installing.rst

 equivalent on your server) and save it somewhere convenient.
 If there's an element ``<md:KeyDescriptor use="signing">``, delete the ``use="signing"`` (leaving just ``<md:KeyDescriptor>``).
-I'm not clear on why the library degenerates this apparently-incorrect metadata, but it seems to, and without deleting the ``use="signing"`` snippet can cause errors like ``Unable to encrypt assertion``.
+I'm not clear on why the library generates this apparently-incorrect metadata, but it seems to, and without deleting the ``use="signing"`` snippet can cause errors like ``Unable to encrypt assertion``.